AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 * SITES-19790 - MSM - Live Copies - Incorrect preview information after the LiveCopy Creation
 * SITES-20086 - MSM - Live Copies - MSM rollout for CF in Assets will roll out all live copies even if one live copy is selected to be rolled out
 * SITES-20088 - MSM - Live Copies - Blank Page Issue Post XF Rollout in Properties - AEM as a Cloud Service
-* SITES-16854 - Page Editor - Drop targert overlay covers parsys in components with "Select panel" feature
+* SITES-16854 - Page Editor - Drop target overlay covers parsys in components with "Select panel" feature
 * CQ-4355563 - Projects - The path parameter is wrong.
 Populating "?appId=aemshell" for project inbox search script
 * SITES-16876 - Quick Site - Theme Deployment - CSS and JS missing on preview pages 2
 * SITES-18418 - Sites Admin UI - Show/hide functionality for pathfield widget does not work properly when field is required
 * SITES-19534 - Sites Admin UI - Unable to Open Effective Permissions Dialog Post AEM 6.5.19 Upgrade
-* SITES-19203 - Template Editor - Editable Template policies Text Missaligned and Styles overlap delete button
+* SITES-19203 - Template Editor - Editable Template policies Text Misaligned and Styles overlap delete button
 * CQ-4354881 - WCM - Translation - Content fragments path is set to source (en-us) when content fragments are translated as part of a page
 * CQ-4355289 - WCM - Translation - Only the first 40 elements are displayed in Translation Cloud Services
 * CQ-4355866 - WCM - Translation - Translation workflow throwing error for existing pages